 Back pain and pregnancy commonly occur together, as your body falls under stress as it changes to accommodate your growing baby.

-You can find pain relief and prepare for an easier delivery by doing prenatal lower back stretches and prenatal exercises under the supervision of an experienced physical therapist in Brooklyn.
+You can find pain relief and prepare for an easier delivery by doing prenatal lower back stretches and prenatal exercises under the supervision of an PT specialists in Brooklyn, NY.
 Also take advantage of specialized treatments designed for pregnant women suffering from back pain.

 There are a variety of drugs, treatments and therapies to help you deal with back pain.
 But being pregnant drastically limits the treatments you can receive.
 An alternative to drugs is to work with a physical therapist to develop a prenatal back pain program.
 Physical therapy is a safe and effective means of combating your pain.